 Specialty Record Frames

 If you like to use your records as well as display them as art then Play and display frames from Art Vinyl available on Amazon (affiliate link) (above) are a great option.
 The frames come in black or white, fold down to allow easy access to the album, are designed to compensate for various thicknesses of records and have a quick release system so you can change the record without having to remove the whole frame from the wall.
-All of these extras do come with a steep price tag — about $60 per frame plus shipping (from the UK $30) — so this option might be out of range for those wanting to display large collections.
+All of these extras do come with a price tag — so this option might be out of range for those wanting to display large collections.

 Above: More budget friendly record frames that allow easy access are the vinyl record frames from Records on Walls.
 Starting at $8.99 (price goes down for bulk orders), these only frame the top and bottom of the record instead of all four sides and do not have a protective glass or acrylic cover.
 These frames also are able to display thicker or gatefold albums with ease.
 They are made of high quality plastic (in Scarborough, Ontario, Canada).
 If you don’t mind the look of these frames, this would be a great option for those looking to create a large — and easily accessible — wall display of records on the cheap(ish).